Children who have smartphones by age 12 are at increased risk of health problems, new study finds

 Researchers at Children's Hospital Philadelphia, the University of California at Berkeley, and Columbia University arrived at those conclusions after analyzing data from more than 10,000 adolescents around the United States who participated in the Adolescent Brain Cognitive Development Study (ABCD) between 2018 and 2020.
 That study, funded by the National Institutes of Health, describes itself as "the largest long-term study of brain development and child health" in the country.

-According to researchers, 63.6% of the ABCD study's participants owned a smartphone, and the medium age they received them was at 11 years old.
-Using that data, the researchers determined that younger children had greater risks than older participants of poor sleep or obesity linked to smartphone ownership — with worse health outcomes reported for kids the younger they were when they received their first smartphone.
+According to researchers, 63.6% of the ABCD study's participants owned a smartphone, and the median age they received them was at 11 years old.
+Using that data, the researchers determined that younger children had greater risks than older participants of poor sleep or obesity linked to smartphone ownership, with increasingly worse health outcomes reported for kids the younger they were when they received their first smartphone.

+"We didn't even look at what the kids did on the phone," Ran Barzilay, the lead author of the study and a child psychiatrist with the Youth Suicide Prevention, Intervention and Research Center at the Children's Hospital of Philadelphia, told CBS News.
+"We basically asked one simple question: does the mere factor of having one's own smartphone at this age range have anything to do with health outcomes?"

 The Pediatrics study also compared children who had obtained a smartphone by age 12 and children who had not, and found that one year later, those without smartphones were experiencing better mental health than those who had them.

-"Our findings suggest that we should view smartphones as a significant factor in teen health, approaching the decision to give a child a phone with care and considering potential impacts on their life and health," said Ran Barzilay, the lead author of the study and a child psychiatrist with the Youth Suicide Prevention, Intervention and Research Center at the Children's Hospital of Philadelphia, in a statement.
-"We're not claiming smartphones are detrimental to all adolescents' health; rather, we advocate for thoughtful consideration of the health implications, balancing both positive and negative consequences."
+"We did account for the fact that the kids may have had other technological devices like tablets or iPads, and it did not change the results," Barzilay said in an interview on CBS News' "The Daily Report."

-Barzilay said smartphones "can play a constructive role" in teens' lives by strengthening their social connections and helping them learn, in part by giving them easier access to information that has potential to bolster their personal growth.
-He added that some families see smartphones as necessary for their children's safety.
+In a separate statement, Barzilay said his study's findings suggest that parents should see smartphones as having "a significant factor in teen health" and approach the decision to give children a phone with care and consideration.
+He noted that smartphones "can play a constructive role" in teens' lives by strengthening their social connections and helping them learn, adding that some families see smartphones as necessary for their children's safety.

 In recent years, a growing number of experts have sounded the alarm about increased screen time and the effect it has on kids and teens.
 In a 2023 advisory on social media use and mental health, former U.S. Surgeon General Dr. Vivek Murthy recommended creating "tech-free zones" and encouraging kids to "foster in-person friendships."
 Meanwhile, several states have taken steps to ban cellphones in schools.